oriolnunez/rubot_mecanum_ws/Documentation/2_rubot_rbpi_control.md

 We have created a first navigation python files in "src" folder:

 - rubot_nav.py: to define a rubot movement with linear and angular speed to reach a maximum x-distance
+- rubot_nav1.py: to define the movement with vx, vy and w to reach a maximum distance in x or y

-A "rubot_nav.launch" file have been created to launch the node and python file created above.
+A "rubot_nav.launch" and "rubot_nav1.launch" files have been created to launch the node and python file created above.

 To properly perform a especific movement control we have first to:
 - Bringup rUBot_mecanum